-During the Covid - 19 Pandemic Our mechanisms for assessing risk, minimizing spread through the implementation of control measures, protecting employees and anyone affected by our activities through communication and training have been thoroughly tested.
+Our mechanisms for assessing risk associated with infectious disease, minimizing spread through the implementation of control measures, protecting employees and anyone affected by our activities are developed and imbedded.
 The adequacy of our measures has been further validated through external assessment via the British Safety Council and monitored through the development of ongoing internal assessment and audit.
-Any ongoing issues are dealt with via our specific Covid - 19 working group who have established a working relationship with both Local Authority and National Public Health to ensure best practice is followed.
+Any ongoing issues are dealt with via specifically convened working groups who have established a working relationship with both Local Authority and National Public Health to ensure best practice is followed.